syncfusion-content/uwp-docs/uwp/Scheduler/timelineview.md

 ## CollapsedHours

-Using the [CollapsedHours](https://help.syncfusion.com/cr/uwp/Syncfusion.SfSchedule.UWP~Syncfusion.UI.Xaml.Schedule.SfSchedule~CollapsedHours.html) property you can collapsed the hours in `TimeLineView` and `DayView` by adding the hours  in `CollapsedHour` collection.
+You can collapse the hours in `TimeLineView` and `DayView` by adding the hours in `CollapsedHour` collection using [CollapsedHours](https://help.syncfusion.com/cr/uwp/Syncfusion.SfSchedule.UWP~Syncfusion.UI.Xaml.Schedule.SfSchedule~CollapsedHours.html)

 {% tabs %}
 {% highlight c# %}
 schedule.CollapsedHours.Add(new ScheduleCollapsedHour()